-Boasting a near 100 percent graduate placement rate, the Dedman School of Hospitality has prepared students for leadership positions in hospitality management for almost 70 years (since 1947).
-The school employs a global approach to prepare students to serve a multinational clientele and to fill the growing international demand for hospitality industry managers.
-Top hospitality organizations visit the school each year to interview students for entry-level management positions.
+The Dedman College of Hospitality has prepared students for leadership positions in hospitality management for almost 70 years (since 1947).
+The college employs a global approach to prepare students to serve a multinational clientele and to fill the growing international demand for hospitality industry managers.
+Top hospitality organizations visit the college each year to interview students for entry-level management positions.
 Graduates of the program currently enjoy top managerial and ownership positions in hotels, resorts, restaurants, clubs, and other facets of the hospitality and golf industries.
-The requirement of practical, on-the-job experience, where the student applies classroom knowledge to the workplace, prepares the Dedman School of Hospitality graduate for the operational challenges of industry.
+The requirement of practical, on-the-job experience, where the student applies classroom knowledge to the workplace, prepares the Dedman College of Hospitality graduate for the operational challenges of industry.

 Mapping is Florida State University’s academic advising and monitoring system that provides the student with a recommended eight semester map for completing their bachelor’s degree in four years.
 Summer semesters are not included in degree mapping, but the student may use summer terms to either get ahead or catch up in their degree program.

 Students do not have to complete all of the recommended classes on their map to remain on course; they simply must meet certain minimum requirements known as “milestones.”
 Milestones include a minimum grade point average (GPA), completion of specific classes and minimum grades (“C-” or better) in the milestone classes.
 Milestones are identified on each major map.
 All incoming freshmen are monitored for Semester 1 milestone criteria, regardless of the number of hours brought in through dual enrollment and/or credit by examination.